 |Properties that are rendered in their own layer don't even trigger a repaint, because the update is handled in composition.||

-The CSS Triggers website shows how much of the waterfall is triggered for each CSS property.
-It's WebKit-specific, but most triggers will be the same across all modern browsers.
+The CSS Triggers website shows how much of the waterfall is triggered for each CSS property, with information for most CSS properties by browser engine.

 The intention of this scenario isn't to convince you that animating using

 margin is always a bad idea.
 It's to demonstrate how the tools can give you insight into the work the browser is doing to render your site, and how you can apply that insight to diagnose and fix performance problems.

 If you want to play along, the demo website is here.
 It looks like this: